Desbeers/Kodio/README.md

 #### General

-- `Navigationlinks` are terrible; I use my own implementation.
-The result is that the `sidebar` buttons don't feel completely *native*.
 - Disconnecting from the `WebSocket` always gives an error.
 I just ignore it.
 I have to disconnect on iOS when going to the *background* or else Apple is very upset to me, hehe...
 - Radio channels are hard-coded at the moment...